 The Bank has no long-term employment, termination, or retirement agreements.
-There are Change in Control Agreements ("Agreements") with each of the executive officers.
+There are Change in Control Agreements ("Agreements") with each of the executive officers except for the Chief Executive Officer.
 The Agreements allow for compensation and benefits if upon a Change in Control, as defined in the Agreements, the executive officer is terminated or a material change is made to title, duties or compensation.
-The following table represents the estimated Change in Control payments at December 31, 2015 if a triggering event were to have taken place at that time:
+The following table represents the estimated Change in Control payments at December 31, 2016 if a triggering event were to have taken place at that time: